phoebe-project/phoebe2/README.md

 QUESTIONS?
 SUGGESTIONS?
 CONCERNS?
 ---------------------------------

 Contact us!
-Issues and feature requests should be submitted directly through GitHub's issue tracker.
-Two mailing lists are dedicated for discussion, either on user level ([phoebe-discuss@lists.sourceforge.net](mailto:phoebe-discuss@lists.sourceforge.net)) or on the developer level ([phoebe-devel@lists.sourceforge.net](mailto:phoebe-devel@lists.sourceforge.net)).
-We are eager to hear from you, so do not hesitate to contact us!
+Issues and feature requests should be submitted directly through GitHub's [issue tracker](https://github.com/phoebe-project/phoebe2/issues).
+Additional questions or feature requests should be submitted via [GitHub PHOEBE2 discussions](https://github.com/phoebe-project/phoebe2/discussions) or [GitHub PHOEBE2-UI discussions](https://github.com/phoebe-project/phoebe2-ui/discussions).
+We are eager to hear from you, so do not hesitate to [contact us](http://phoebe-project.org/help/contact)!